MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 Let's break down the example usage step-by-step:

-1. The StormEvents table is passes as an argument for the required *T* parameter.
+1. Pass the StormEvents table as an argument for the required *T* parameter.
-1. `| sort by` is entered exactly as shown in the syntax.
+1. Enter `| sort by` exactly as shown in the syntax.
-1. The State column is passed as an argument for the required *column* parameter.
+1. Pass the State column as an argument for the required *column* parameter with the optional `asc` flag.
-1. The optional `asc` flag is specified.
-1. A comma is entered, followed by another column, StartTime, with the optional `desc` flag.
-The extra column and flags are optional, as indicated by the [`,` ...] syntax.
-There could be no additional columns, or even more columns.
+1. Enter a comma, followed by another set of arguments: the StartTime column with the optional `desc` flag.
+This extra set of column and flags is optional, as indicated by the [`,` ...] syntax.
-1. Note that the optional `nulls first` and `nulls last` were never specified.

 ## Working with optional parameters